ossc-db/pg_hint_plan/docs/hint_details.md

 ## Inheritance

-Hints can only point to the parent of an inheritance tree and the hint saffect all the tables in an inheritance tree.
+Hints can only point to the parent of an inheritance tree and the hints affect all the tables in an inheritance tree.
 Hints pointing directly to inherited children have no effect.